joelhawksley/identity/_posts/2020-11-14-four-arguments-for-the-elimination-of-television.md

 ## Summary

 While this book is over 50 years old, it’s relevant today, more than ever.

-With the great power technology gives us, we must exercise great care.
-We need to create avenues for removing technologies from our lives that don’t serve our needs.
+Mander's arguments border on hyperbolic at times, but ultimately make a strong case.